Earth Negotiations Bulletin: History

 The Earth Negotiations Bulletin (originally titled the Earth Summit Bulletin) began as the joint initiative of three individuals from the NGO community, who were publishing a daily bulletin at the United Nations Conference on Environment and Development (UNCED) in 1992.
-Namely, Johannah Bernstein, an environmental lawyer and Director of the Canadian Participatory Committee for UNCED, Pamela Chasek, a doctoral student at Johns Hopkins University’s Paul H. Nitze School of Advanced International Studies, and Langston James Goree VI "Kimo", a former UNDP programme officer and NGO activist from the Western Amazon.
+Namely, Johannah Bernstein, an environmental lawyer and Director of the Canadian Participatory Committee for UNCED, Pamela Chasek, a doctoral student at Johns Hopkins University's Paul H. Nitze School of Advanced International Studies, and Langston James Goree VI "Kimo", a former UNDP programme officer and NGO activist from the Western Amazon.

 The International Institute for Sustainable Development (IISD) approached the three founders with an offer to continue publishing the Earth Summit Bulletin at follow-up negotiations to the Earth Summit.
 In November 1992, the Earth Summit Bulletin was renamed the Earth Negotiations Bulletin.
 Since 1993, the Earth Negotiations Bulletin has covered over 30 negotiating processes within the United Nations system.

 Personnel

-Earth Negotiations Bulletin is staffed by a diverse, global group of researchers, academics, and communications professionals with decades of experience covering environmental and sustainable development negotiations.
-Many writers on the ENB team are Ph.D. candidates, lawyers, or Ph.Ds. with unmatched expertise in international processes and a shared passion for a more just, sustainable planet.

 Many writers join the team while in graduate school and eventually move on to careers in international organizations.
 Conversely, retired career diplomats from the United States, Russia, and China have also brought their experience to the team.